Rivers State: Terrain

 The land surface of Rivers State can be divided into three zones: freshwater swamps, mangrove swamps and coastal sand ridges.
 The freshwater zone extends northwards from the mangrove swamps.
-This land surface is generally less than 20m above sea level.
+This land surface is generally less than 20 m above sea level.
 As a lower Niger floodplain, it contains a greater silt and clay foundation and is more susceptible to perennial inundation by river floods.
-The floodplain's total thickness rises to about 45m in the northeast and over 9m in the beach ridge barrier zones to the southwest.
+The floodplain's total thickness rises to about 45 m in the northeast and over 9 m in the beach ridge barrier zones to the southwest.

 On coastal sand ridges, the soils are mostly sandy or sandy loams.
 Various crops are supported including coconut, oil palm, raffia palm and cocoyam.
-The drier upland region of Rivers State covers 61% of landmass while the riverine areas, with a relief range of 2m to 5m, take up 39%.
+The drier upland region of Rivers State covers 61% of landmass while the riverine areas, with a relief range of 2 to 5 m, take up 39%.